Semi-recent transplant to Washington from Alaska (Memorial Day 2016). It was a good, mostly uneventful drive.

 Movies.
 Most people like movies, right?
 Unless they're based on books, then not so much.
 What Dreams May Come will always top this list.
 Lilo & Stitch.
 Sleeping Beauty.
 The Rock.
 Equilibrium.
 Orgazmo (if you haven't seen it, shame on you).
 American Beauty.
 Unbreakable.

 Music.
 I like music.
 I have next to no musical talent, but I still enjoy it.
 I listen to A LOT of Pandora, so it really lets me broaden my horizons.
-Been listening to the Blur Öyster Cult station lately.
+Been listening to the Blue Öyster Cult station lately.
 It's been good to me.
 Lots of Slipknot on my iPod.
 Stone Sour.
 Marilyn Manson.
 P!nk.
 Halestorm.
 The Offspring.
 Queen.
+Rise Against.
 Johnny Cash.
 All good go-tos when I need music.

 I like simple foods.
 Seriously.
 Give me pizza and burgers and I'm good to go.
 Loves me some pasta, too.
 Not a fan of seafood, though, which makes me a strange Alaskan, apparently.
 While there are foods that I don't particularly care for, I will eat anything that has been designated as food so long as it has been prepared and set before me.
 Don't want to be rude.